 We’ve all heard the public service announcements telling us how important it is to read to our children.
 What we rarely hear, however, is WHY we’re supposed to be doing all this reading, WHEN are we supposed to start, and WHAT types of things are we supposed to be reading?

-Why is Reading to Children So Important?
+Why is Reading and Making Connections with Children So Important?

 Research tells us that reading aloud to children makes a big difference in their brain development; it serves a critical role in giving them language to identify things in the world around them and the ability to make connections between life experiences.
-It also helps them create important pathways they will use later in life to learn vital skills and information.
+It also helps them create important pathways they will use later in life to learn important skills and information.
 Furthermore, reading is a powerful way for adults to bond with children in a meaningful way, creating feelings of trust, safety, and love.

 The good news is that it is never too early to start reading to a child.
 Evidence suggests that even young infants are developing language recognition skills.
 (Kuhl, 1992, 2004) We know that shared book reading at 4 months is associated with better expressive language skills during the toddler years (Karras 2005).
 Studies also suggest that the amount of reading materials in the home, the frequency of library visits, having adults model literacy behaviors and the amount of time adults spend reading with children predicts language‐based literacy skills in kindergarten and second grade (Griffin 1997).
 It is a chain of evidence that suggests reading aloud should start early and be done often to promote literacy skills and educational attainment.